 Remuneration and compensation arrangements will need to be put in place by employers for consultants and SAS doctors who are prepared to provide cover in addition to their job-planned duties (i.e. outside of times when they would normally be required to work under the job plan).
 Consultants and SAS doctors are paid the rates for additional work that have been put in place locally.
-We are aware that there may be issues with consultants and SAS doctors not accepting those rates in accordance with the BMA's suggested rate card (which also covers SAS doctors) Consultant non-contractual rate card (bma.org.uk).
+We are aware that there may be issues with consultants and SAS doctors not accepting those rates in accordance with the BMA's suggested rate cards (Consultant non-contractual rate card (bma.org.uk) updated May 2025 and SAS doctors extra-contractual rate card valid May-Sept 2025).
 The position remains that pay rates for non-contractual work need to be determined by the local employer, in light of their own affordability constraints.
 This is likely to be raised in any conversations which take place with consultants regarding the provision of cover and it is important to highlight that organisations are not obliged to pay the rate card.
-BMA non-contractual rate cards (nhsemployers.org).

-Q.7 How should consultants and SAS doctors be remunerated for acting down?
+Q. How should consultants and SAS doctors be remunerated for acting down?